shihabdider/idetic/README.md

 5. **Local Storage and Offline Capabilities:**
    - Implement local storage for offline access.
    - Handle data resynchronization when reconnecting to the internet.
+   - Handle export of highlights and flashcards to a text/csv file.

 6. **Testing:**
    - Write unit tests for components.